Google Talk

 Google Talk was an instant messaging service that provided both text and voice communication.
 The instant messaging service was variously referred to colloquially as Gchat, Gtalk, or Gmessage among its users.

 Google Talk was also the name of the client applications previously offered by Google to use the service.
 Google Talk applications were available for Microsoft Windows, Android, BlackBerry OS, BlackBerry 10 and ChromeOS operating systems.
 A Google Talk mobile web app had also been previously available.
 In February 2015, the Windows client was discontinued and ceased to work, with Google recommending users to use Google Hangouts instead.
 Users of Windows client were instructed to migrate to the Google Hangouts app on the Chrome browser platform.
-Currently, Google is migrating its users from Google Hangouts, to Google Chat and Google Meet.

 Features

 Product integration

-Google Talk was integrated into Gmail where users could send instant messages to other Gmail users.
+Google Talk was integrated into Gmail in 2006, where users could send instant messages to other Gmail users.
 As it worked within a browser, the Google Talk client did not need to be downloaded to send instant messages to Gmail users.

 Conversation logs were automatically saved to a "Chats" area in the user's Gmail account.
 This allowed users to search their chat logs and have them centrally stored in their Gmail accounts.
 For a long time, it was not possible to directly download chat logs that were not attached to an email conversation, although some workarounds had been found.
 However, on September 15, 2011, Google announced a new feature of its Google Takeout program that allows users to download chat logs via IMAP.

 Google also integrated Google Talk with Orkut.
 This enabled Google Talk users to interact with registered Orkut users, by sending and receiving "scraps" within Orkut.
 Orkut has since been shut down.

 Google Talk Gadget was a web-based module that could be embedded in iGoogle (since discontinued) and other web pages, allowing text chat with users of Google Talk.
 This functionality was at some point discontinued without any real announcement, likely in the face of the release of the Google Hangouts services.

 Google+ was integrated into Google Talk.
 In the standalone client and the Google Talk widget embedded into Gmail and Google+, Google+ contacts appeared in the contacts list; their respective circles were shown in Google+'s iteration of the widget.
 Google+ has since been shut down.